mway-pappenberger/ScreenStream-NoFirebase/README.md

-# Modified so FireBase it not needed!
+# Modified so FireBase is not needed!

 ![](screenshots/about_image_full.png)
 # Screen Stream over HTTP